daattali/beautiful-jekyll/capstone/proposal.md

 subtitle: For MDS Capstone Projects
 ---

-**Capstone Project Proposals for Spring 2022 are now open.
-You can access the application here: [https://ubc.ca1.qualtrics.com/jfe/form/SV_8bIhhzVHrbE6zCC](https://ubc.ca1.qualtrics.com/jfe/form/SV_8bIhhzVHrbE6zCC)**
+**Capstone Project Proposals for Spring 2022 are now open!
+You can access the applications at the links below.**

 Partners may choose to submit a capstone project(s) to the [MDS Vancouver](https://ubc-mds.github.io/about/) program (general data science) and/or the [MDS Computational Linguistics](https://ubc-mds-cl.github.io/about) program (language-related data science).
 If you're unsure about which program to submit your project to, read more [here](#should-i-submit-my-proposal-to-mds-vancouver-or-mds-computational-linguistics).